 - instill digital/analog harmony

-By adding a Hobonichi Weeks to my one-grab multi-component system (thank you, A5 Lihit Lab SmartFit cover!), I tied up the last loose end on the road to planning nirvana.
+By adding a Hobonichi Weeks to my BuJo system (thank you, A5 Lihit Lab SmartFit cover!), I tied up the last loose end on the road to planning nirvana.
 While in a wallet cover, the Weeks slips in and out of the Lihit Lab front cover without fuss.
 When I replace the cork-like cover with Hobonichi’s clear cover, the same no-fuss goodness embraces the back pocket of my jeans.

 The Weeks slides in/out the Lihit Lab’s front slot pocket.
 My definition of perfection.